-Specifications for SCSI hard disks need not to be entered here since they operate using device drivers and are not supported by the motherboard BIOS software.
-If the motherboard has SCSI onboard, see the SCSI section for information on configuring SCSI devices.
-If you are using SCSI controller cards, refer to their respective documentations on how to configure and setup SCSI devices.
+Specifications for SCSI hard disks need not to be entered here since they operate using device drivers and are not supported bythe BIOS.
+If you install other SCSI controller cards, refer to their respective documentations on how to install the required SCSI drivers.